tadiossam/SUNAPP2/replit.md

 ## System Architecture

+### Fiscal Year & Quarters
+The system uses **Ethiopian calendar-based fiscal year** for quarterly reporting and analytics.
+Fiscal year starts on Ethiopian New Year (Enkutatash), which falls on **September 11** in normal Gregorian years or **September 12** in leap years.
+Fiscal quarters (FY Q1-Q4) are 3-month periods calculated from this start date.
+Dashboard analytics, quarterly filters (q1, q2, q3, q4), and cost drill-downs all use fiscal quarters instead of calendar quarters.
+Fiscal utilities are centralized in `shared/fiscal.ts` with functions `getFiscalQuarterRange()`, `getFiscalYearBounds()`, and helpers for fiscal year calculations.

 ### UI/UX Decisions
 The system utilizes an Industrial Material Design 3 theme with light/dark modes, professional blue primary colors, and Inter/JetBrains Mono typography.
 It features sidebar navigation, responsive data-dense layouts, comprehensive accessibility, and an interactive 3D viewer for technical engineering drawings with millimeter-accurate dimensions, ISO 2768 tolerance standards, SVG annotations, and CAD export badges.
 Logo customization allows for company logo display on login and in the sidebar.